akjake616/VoxelModel.jl/docs/MANUAL.md

 colorDict[4] = "pink"
  ```

-sets the grids with value `4` as pink voxels.
+sets the grids with index value `4` as pink voxels.
 If the key is not found, a random color is assigned.
-It is noted that key `0` is used for geometry deletion, please refer to  `ex_advanced.jl` in the examples folder.
+It is noted that key `0` is used for geometry deletion (please refer to  `ex_advanced.jl` in the examples folder).

 Normally one does not need to deal with the `Geometry` struct directly.
-To add geometries, use API functions which starts with `craete_`. `trans!` and `rot!` are used for translations and rotations of the created geometry.
+To add geometries, use API functions which starts with `craete_` to build geometries. `trans!` and `rot!` are used for translations and rotations of the created geometry.

 The `Voxels` struct represents the voxel space as a result of the prsented geometries.
 The struct is composed of `grid`, which stores the grid array with the integer index of the geometries (last added), with customizable grid spacing `dl` and start position `start` (default of `shift[]` is `true`):